TUW-GEO/repurpose/README.rst

 ============

-This package requires `python>=3.9` and depends on the following libraries that can should installed with `conda <https://conda.io/projects/conda/en/latest/user-guide/getting-started.html>`_ or `mamba <https://github.com/conda-forge/miniforge>`_
+This package requires `python>=3.9` and depends on the following libraries that should be installed with `conda <https://conda.io/projects/conda/en/latest/user-guide/getting-started.html>`_ or `mamba <https://github.com/conda-forge/miniforge>`_

 .. code::